mrb/mrb.github.com/_posts/2013-06-12-matter-anti-matter.markdown

     if ref && !ref.is_marked?
       ref.set_marked
       worklist << ref
-      # performs mark on the descendents of this ref
+      # performs mark on the descendants of this ref
       recursive_mark(ref.children, worklist)
     end
   end